syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/ts/events.md

 ### Open

-The [open](../api/ribbon/fileMenuSettings/#open) event is triggered when file menu popup is opened.
+The [open](../api/ribbon/fileMenuSettings/#open) event is triggered when the fileMenu popup is opened.

 ```typescript
 import { Ribbon, RibbonTabModel, RibbonItemType, RibbonFileMenu, FileMenuOpenCloseEventArgs } from "@syncfusion/ej2-ribbon";